-COMMITTEES of the BOARD
+COMMITTEES OF THE BOARD

-As on March 31, 2019 the Board had four committees, Audit Committee, Nomination and Remuneration Committee, Corporate Social Responsibility Committee and Stakeholders Relationship Committee.
+As on March 31, 2021, the Board had four committees, Audit Committee, Nomination and Remuneration Committee, Corporate Social Responsibility Committee and Stakeholders Relationship Committee.

-As on March 31,2019 the Audit Committee comprised of 3 Independent Directors namely:
+As on March 31, 2021, the Audit Committee comprised of 3 Independent Directors namely:

-Mr. Ravindra RTuraga - Chairman;
+i.
+Mr. Ravindra R Turaga - Chairman;

 DIRECTORS RESPONSIBILITY STATEMENT

-In compliance with section 134(3)(c) of the Companies Act, 2013, your Directors confirm that:
+In compliance with section 134(3)(c) of the Act, your Directors confirm that:

-b. they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period;
+ii. they have selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent, so as to give a true and fair view of the state of affairs of the Company at the end of the financial year and of the profit and loss of the Company for that period;

-c. they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;
+iii. they have taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Companies Act, 2013, for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities;

-e. they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.
+v. they have devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.